3-D Definitions before you start

 Stereo- 2 as in a pair.
 Stereo pairs are two perspectives of an image that lets you see 3-D with glasses, projection, a viewer, or other methods.

-Anaglyph- A method of viewing stereo pairs with red and blue glasses.
+Anaglyph- A method of viewing stereo pairs with red & blue glasses.

 Polarized Projection- Another way to view stereo pairs.
-These glasses appear to have a grayish tint and were invented by Edwin Land of Polaroid.
+These glasses appear to have a grayish tint & were invented by Edwin L& of Polaroid.

 Welcome, Click here when you are done...